Our COVID-19 Response Policy

 The logos in Figures 1, 2 and 3 are not to be used on a product or product packaging seen by the consumer or in any other way that may be interpreted as denoting product conformity.
 These logos are also not to be applied to laboratory tests, calibration or inspection reports.
 Such reports are deemed to be products in this context.
 In order to ensure the correct use of the logo Obsequentia will conduct random audits on the certified clients web site, brochures and advertising to ensure compliance with this procedure.
 The objectives of these audits is to ensure that certified clients are not making or permitting any misleading statement regarding its certification.
 Obsequentia will notify a client as soon as it becomes aware of a breach of the certification logo(s) immediately.
 In this instance the client will be issued with a corrective action and given the appropriate timeframe to ascertain the correct use of the accreditation logo.
 If at the end of the nominated timeframe appropriate corrective action has not been implemented then legal action is to commence.Cease accreditation

-If an organisation decides to cease their accreditation then the Client is to cease the use and distribution of any material that contains the accreditation symbol(s).Complaint handling process
+If an organisation decides to cease their accreditation then the Client is to cease the use and distribution of any material that contains the accreditation symbol(s).Complaint and Appeal handling process